Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

 ## 3. Controlling Test Script Output Level

 Output is directed to both the console calling the script as well as a log file that will hold more detailed information on the run and any potential problems found.
-The log file is written to '/tmp/cray.barebones-boot-test.log' and will overwrite any existing file at that location on each new run of the script.
+The log file is written to `/tmp/cray.barebones-boot-test.log` and will overwrite any existing file at that location on each new run of the script.

 The messages output to the console and the log file may be controlled separately through environment variables.
-To control the information being sent to the console, set the variable 'CONSOLE_LOG_LEVEL'.
-To control the information being sent to the log file, set the variable 'FILE_LOG_LEVEL'.
-Valid values in increasing levels of detail are: "CRITICAL, ERROR, WARNING, INFO, DEBUG".
-The default for the console output is 'INFO' and the default for the log file is 'DEBUG'.
+To control the information being sent to the console, set the variable `CONSOLE_LOG_LEVEL`.
+To control the information being sent to the log file, set the variable `FILE_LOG_LEVEL`.
+Valid values in increasing levels of detail are: `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`.
+The default for the console output is `INFO` and the default for the log file is `DEBUG`.

 Here is an example of running the script with more information displayed on the console during the execution of the test: